-You can simply say that you expect to help with basic accounting duties, such as entering records to accounting software, filling simple tax returns, communicating with the clients, etc. Alternatively you can say that you are ready to do anything your superior needs from you, and are aware that the duties can vary on different days.
+You can simply say that you expect to help with basic accounting duties, such as entering records to accounting software, filling simple tax returns, communicating with the clients, etc. This will be your daily bread in the big corporations.
+Alternatively you can say that you are ready to do anything your superior needs from you, and are aware that the duties can vary on different days.

 How do you ensure you make not mistakes in your work?

 A software will typically check it for you–if something you enter doesn’t make sense, it won’t let you proceed.
 But you should not rely on a software, at least not when answering this question in an interview.